A Cinco De Mayo Brunch

 You may notice that I have left the cilantro on the side.
-While my husband and I both love it.
-We actually have family members that do not, and are part of the 30% of people that report it tastes like soap , so keep that little tip in mind.
+While my husband and I both love it, we actually have family members that do not.
+They are part of the 30% of people that report cilantro tastes like soap , so keep that little tip in mind.
 While we pity the fact that they are missing out on the flavorful beauty of this herb, we are also very sensitive to the fact that not everyone loves it like we do.
-Another tip you may have noticed is that it is also in a mason jar of water, I do that with all my cut herbs.
+Another great herb tip you may have noticed is that I have it stored in a mason jar of water, I do that with all my cut herbs.
 I think it is just the floral designer side of me, I just know that any cut stem it must drink water to survive, so they are always stored this way even in my refrigerator for ultimate freshness.

-Once they are done I serve them up warm, and keep them in a warming drawer until ready to serve.
+Once they are done I serve them up warm, tip keep them in a warming drawer until ready to serve.